Cross-Model Evaluation Protocol · Review Signal

 For the one-person founder

 No team means no board, no advisory panel, no review committee.
-Cross-model evaluation creates an independent validation layer that is one-person-compatible — it does not require the founder to exit the solo model in order to be reviewed.
+Cross-model evaluation creates an independent review-signal layer that is one-person-compatible — it does not require the founder to exit the solo model in order to be reviewed.
 The protocol fits the operating reality of the founder it evaluates.

 Implication 02